aadavanm/games/README.md

 # Rain game project
-This project contains code for rain game written in python.
+This project contains code for a rain game written in python.